AlexJReid/blog/content/posts/bigtable-filtering.md

 ## Discussion

-The solution presented here is simple.
+The solution presented here is simple to implement.
 We exploit the fact that Cloud Bigtable orders rows by key.
 Comments for the same product are stored near each other.
 This makes ordered scanning for pages of comments simple to achieve.

-Pagination is simply a case of passing the `startTime` to start reading from.
+Pagination is a matter of passing the `startTime` to start reading from.
 This is very efficient - performance will not degrade when paginating through earlier rows as scanning begins at the explicitly set start key.

 We don't need to store the comment multiple times for different filtering patterns.
 This means the code is far simpler: there is no need to synchronize changes.

 The biggest drawback is our use of regular expressions for filtering.
 Our proposed read pattern is simply to scan _all_ comments **for a given product**, up to a page size limit of `20`.
 If a product has uniform distribution of ratings, this isn't a problem.

 However, filtering for comments with a `1` rating when there are `20000` rows between the first `1`-rated comment and the next, this will result in noticeable latency.
 Potentially the query will scan to the end of the comments for that product.
-This isn't a full table scan, but a _hot_ product with a lot of comments may make this model less viable.
-It is envisaged that filtering in Cloud Bigtable is not as costly as in DynamoDB as the nodes are already paid for and entire items are not read - but resources are still consumed.
-This should be benchmarked.
+This isn't a full table scan, but a _hot_ product with a lot of comments may make this approach less viable.

 Our prior DynamoDB implementation was brute force.
 It materialized result sets for every possible filtering scenario at write-time.
 Therefore, it is likely to exhibit uniform behaviour, regardless of query.
 The trade off is less flexibility around ease of adding additional query patterns.